Blixthalka/bloghalka-frontend/src/assets/markdown/post5.md

 Here I have gathered my solutions for the advent of code.
-Advent of code is a great way of learning a new language and that's why I have choosen to write in Go, which is a new language for me.
+Advent of code is a great way of learning a new language and that's why I have chosen to write in Go!

 ### Day 1
 Felt like an easy start.
-I think the hardest part was returning a list from a function.
+I think the hardest part was returning a list from a function... or as they call them in Go slices.

 ##### Part 1